ERIE COUNTY DEPARTMENT OF HEALTH

 Winter Break: September 21st – applicants will be notified on or around October 1st

-Applicants should contact the Medical Examiner’s Office to ensure all application materials are received (see application for contact information).
+Applicants should contact the Medical Examiner’s Office, at 716-961-7591, to ensure all application materials have been received.
 A letter indicating acceptance or denial will be mailed or e-mailed.
 Accepted applicants will be contacted by phone to set up an orientation date.
 All applications are reviewed by the Division Director, Chief Medical Examiner and Internship Coordinator.
 Interns are accepted/denied on a case by case basis.
 Acceptance is dependent on office needs, the number of students applying for the particular semester, the presentation of your resume, and your letters of recommendation.

 HOW TO APPLY